datamade/usaddress/README.md

 =================
 [![Build Status](https://travis-ci.org/datamade/usaddress.svg?branch=master)](https://travis-ci.org/datamade/usaddress)[![Build status](https://ci.appveyor.com/api/projects/status/5mbcd8ku0tm66noq?svg=true)](https://ci.appveyor.com/project/fgregg/usaddress)

-usaddress is a python library for parsing unstructured address strings into address components, using advanced NLP methods.
+usaddress is a Python library for parsing unstructured address strings into address components, using advanced NLP methods.
 Try it out on our [web interface](https://parserator.datamade.us/usaddress)!
-For those who aren't python developers, we also have an [API](https://parserator.datamade.us/api-docs).
+For those who aren't Python developers, we also have an [API](https://parserator.datamade.us/api-docs).

 **What this can do:** Using a probabilistic model, it makes (very educated) guesses in identifying address components, even in tricky cases where rule-based parsers typically break down.